LukeGrahamLandry/mountables-mod/README.md

 - change texture of some mounts by using certain items on them
 - use a feather to grant flight, food to heal
 - mounts with a baby version can be toggled with milk
+- some mounts can swim but are slow on land
 - **Types**
     - snow golem (snowball): shears remove pumpkin, carved pumpkin reverts it
     - cow (beef): mushroom for mooshroom, shears to go back